ulelab/clippy/README.md

                         min counts per gene to look for peaks [DEFAULT 5] -mb [MINPEAKCOUNTS], --minpeakcounts [MINPEAKCOUNTS]
-                        min counts per broad peak [DEFAULT 5] -g [MYGENE], --mygene [MYGENE]
+                        min counts per broad peak [DEFAULT 5] -m [MYGENE], --mygene [MYGENE]
                         gene name, limits analysis to single gene -t [THREADS], --threads [THREADS]
                         number of threads to use
   -cf [CHUNKSIZE_FACTOR], --chunksize_factor [CHUNKSIZE_FACTOR]
                         A factor used to control the number of jobs given to a thread at a time.
 A larger number reduces the number of jobs per chunk.
 Only increase if you experience crashes [DEFAULT 4]
-  -int, --interactive   starts a Dash server to allow for interactive parameter tuning
+  -int, --interactive   starts a Dash server to allow for interactive
+                        parameter tuning
+  -nei, --no_exon_info  Turn off individual exon and intron thresholds -inter [INTERGENIC_PEAK_THRESHOLD], --intergenic_peak_threshold [INTERGENIC_PEAK_THRESHOLD]
+                        Intergenic peaks are called by first creating intergenic regions and calling peaks on the regions as though they were genes.
+The regions are made by expanding intergenic crosslinks and merging the
+                        result.
+This parameter is the threshold number of crosslinks required to include a region.
+If set to zero (default), no intergenic peaks will be called.
+                        When using this mode, the intergenic regions used will be output as a GTF file.
+[DEFAULT 0] -alt [ALT_FEATURES], --alt_features [ALT_FEATURES]
+                        A list of alternative GTF features to set individual height thresholds on in the comma-separated format
+                        <alt_feature_name>-<gtf_key>-<search_pattern>
 ```
-*A note on -g, my-gene option*

-When you are testing parameters you might want to check what they look like on certain genes, to save a graph of a given gene provide the name or reference (as in your annotation) and the code will only run for your given gene and output a graph like the one below in the 'concept' section.
-It will save with the gene name and parameters as a file name.

 *A note on annotation gff*